Non-Convex Phase Retrieval from STFT Measurements: Local Non-Convex Algorithms

 Then, $\mathbf{y}=\left(\mathbf{F}_{p}^{*}\mathbf{F}_{p}\right)\tilde{\mathbf{y}}_{L}$, where

-and $\mathbf{F}_{p}$ is a partial Fourier matrix consisting of the first $N/L$ rows of the DFT matrix $\mathbf{F}$. \end{lem} \begin{IEEEproof} See Appendix \ref{sec:proof_of_interpolation}. \end{IEEEproof}
+and $\mathbf{F}_{p}$ is a partial Fourier matrix consisting of the first $ N/L $ rows of the DFT matrix $\mathbf{F}$. \end{lem} \begin{IEEEproof} See Appendix \ref{sec:proof_of_interpolation}. \end{IEEEproof}

-While Lemma \ref{claim_interpolation} shows that no information is lost for an ideal low-pass window with bandwidth $N/L$, in practice we do not use these windows.
-Figure \ref{fig:fft} presents the DFT magnitude of two typical choices of windows.
-In the spirit of standard DSP practice (see Section 4.6.1 of \cite{oppenheim2010discrete}) we approximate the low-pass interpolation of $\left(\mathbf{F}_{p}^{*}\mathbf{F}_{p}\right)$ as suggested in Lemma \ref{claim_interpolation} by a simple smooth interpolation.
-This gives us better numerical results and reduces the computational complexity.
-In Section \ref{sec:Numerical-Results} we show some results with both linear and cubic interpolations.
-The figure also indicates the well-known fact that the wider the window is in the time domain, the smaller the bandwidth in the frequency domain.
-Hence, Lemma \ref{claim_interpolation} implies that larger $L$ requires longer window (larger $W$).
-This conclusion is supported by the numerical experiments of Section \ref{sec:Numerical-Results} and by previous results in the literature (see for instance \cite{jaganathan2015stft}).
+While Lemma \ref{claim_interpolation} shows that no information is lost using an ideal low-pass window with integer bandwidth $ N/L $, in practice we do not use these windows.
+Instead, we approximate the low-pass interpolation of $\mathbf{F}_{p}^{*}\mathbf{F}_{p}$ as suggested in Lemma \ref{claim_interpolation} by a simple smooth interpolation.
+This leads to better numerical results and reduces the computational complexity.
+In Section \ref{sec:Numerical-Results} we show simulations with both linear and cubic interpolations.

-Following the upsampling stage, the algorithm proceeds as for $L=1$ by extracting the principle eigenvector (with the appropriate normalization) of an approximation matrix.
+Following the upsampling stage, the algorithm proceeds as for $L=1$ by extracting the principal eigenvector (with the appropriate normalization) of an approximation matrix.
 This initialization is summarized in Algorithm \ref{alg:linearLS_L}.